ydahal1/ydahal1/jokes.md

-Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+I just wrote a book on reverse psychology.
+Do not read it!

 [
-Mon Oct 13 00:29:06 UTC 2025
+Tue Oct 14 00:26:21 UTC 2025
  ]